Halanaerobium hydrogeniformans: Genome structure

-The H. hydrogeniformans genome sequence was determined through a combination of Illumina and 454 technologies.
+The Halanaerobium hydrogeniformans genome sequence was determined through a combination of Illumina and 454 technologies.
 The total genome size is 2,613,116 bp.
 The genome is 33.1% G+C and contains 2,295 candidate protein-encoding gene models.
 The genome contains four separate ribosomal RNA (rRNA) operons, each containing a 5S, a 16S, and a 23S rRNA gene, with 99.9 to 100% identity between 16S rRNA genes.

 Applications

 As the price of fossil fuels increases and reserves diminish, biofuel production is seen as a viable contribution to current and future energy demands.
 Halanaerobium hydrogeniformans can use several pure sugars for hydrogen production.
 Hence, this bacterium can potentially increase the efficiency and efficacy of biohydrogen production from renewable biomass resources.